bfuzzy1/Yaml2VST/README.md

 [Example config.yaml](https://github.com/bfuzzy1/Yaml2VST/blob/main/Yaml2VST/config.yaml)

-This YAML configuration, when processed by Yaml2VST, will generate VST code based on the hardcoded template defined in the source code.
+This YAML configuration, when processed by Yaml2VST, will generate VST code based on on a hardcoded template defined in the source code.

 ## Installation